-Thank you for your interest in volunteering for our 2018 Canal Pride Days!
+Thank you for your interest in our Canal Pride Days!
 With your help, we will preserve and beautify four popular locations along the C&O Canal.
 Work will include repainting visitor facilities, revitalizing park grounds, improving campgrounds, preserving historic structures, removing trash and invasive plant species, and more.
 We look forward to working together with you for a fun day of volunteer service!

 Become a Canal Pride Steward or Sponsor

 We have two opportunities for corporations to get involved in Canal Pride: